bigeasy/paxos/README.md

 decided that replication, that is durability and consistency, is critical.
 *TK: Wha?
 English please*

-The Paxos algorithm insists that acceptors write to disk to recover from a crash, but why trust a disk?
+The Paxos algorithm insists that acceptors write to disk (WHA!?!?!
+No it doesn't.) to recover from a crash, but why trust a disk?
 They fail.
 In today's hosting environments networks are the focus, not disk.
 Machines are cheap.
 The come in and out of service quickly.
 They are disposable and their persistent storage reflects that disposability.
 I'd rather that a crash-stop meant we relied on the replication built into Paxos.
 I'd rather wait for two network calls to complete than for a disk to flush, especially when that disk flush is itself going to be a network call to storage area network.

 Thus, this is a Paxos that is both practical and inflexible.
 When one reads the Paxos literature, one gets the impression that a good Paxos library would allow